RPM Package Manager

 RPM (originally Red Hat Package Manager, now a recursive acronym for RPM Package Manager) is a free and open-source package management system.
 The name RPM refers to the .rpm file format and the package manager program itself.
 RPM was intended primarily for Linux distributions; the file format is the baseline package format of the Linux Standard Base.

 Although it was created for use in Red Hat Linux, RPM is now used in many Linux distributions such as PCLinuxOS, Fedora Linux, AlmaLinux, CentOS, openSUSE, OpenMandriva and Oracle Linux.
 It has also been ported to some other operating systems, such as Novell NetWare (as of version 6.5 SP3), IBM's AIX (as of version 4), IBM i, and ArcaOS.

 An RPM package can contain an arbitrary set of files.
 Most RPM files are "binary RPMs" (or BRPMs) containing the compiled version of some software.
 There are also "source RPMs" (or SRPMs) containing the source code used to build a binary package.
 These have an appropriate tag in the file header that distinguishes them from normal (B)RPMs, causing them to be extracted to /usr/src on installation.
 SRPMs customarily carry the file extension ".src.rpm" (.spm on file systems limited to 3 extension characters, e.g. old DOS FAT).

 History

-RPM was originally written in 1997 by Erik Troan and Marc Ewing, based on pms, rpp, and pm experiences.
+RPM was originally written in 1995 by Erik Troan and Marc Ewing, based on their experiences with pms and rpp, two earlier package managers, and pm, a package manager that briefly coexisted with RPM.

-pm was written by Rik Faith and Doug Hoffman in May 1995 for Red Hat Software, its design and implementations were influenced greatly by pms, a package management system by Faith and Kevin Martin in the fall of 1993 for the Bogus Linux Distribution. pm preserves the "Pristine Sources + patches" paradigm of pms, while adding features and eliminating arbitrary limitations present in the implementation. pm provides greatly enhanced database support for tracking and verifying installed packages.
+pm was written by Rik Faith and Doug Hoffman in May 1995 for Red Hat Software.
+Its design and implementations were influenced greatly by pms, a package management system by Faith and Kevin Martin in the fall of 1993 for the Bogus Linux Distribution. pm preserves the "Pristine Sources + patches" paradigm of pms, while adding features and eliminating arbitrary limitations present in the implementation. pm provides greatly enhanced database support for tracking and verifying installed packages.